Interstellar-Network/Interstellar-Book/src/TTVP.md

 Those modules are based on Parity Substrate nodes and IntegriTEE workers.

 ### Secure UI Layer - Transaction Screen Management
-The transaction screen is managed with Garbled Circuits that are computed on TEE nodes and provisioned on the mobile by the nodes.
+The mobile transaction screen is managed with Garbled Circuits that are computed on TEE nodes and provisioned on the mobile by the nodes.
 The one-time code secret and keypad topology cannot be accessed during Garbled Circuit execution to display the Visual Cryptography secret frames that appears only in the users' eyes.
 Thanks to persistence of vision.

 ### Mobile Trusted Authentication - Mobile Key Management